Accreditation in Public Relations

 - Demonstrate a commitment to lifelong learning through maintenance.

+Candidates will first fill out the APR Application.
+Once accepted to continue with the APR process, candidates will schedule a Panel Presentation, similar to an oral exam.
 The portfolio review will involve a Panel Presentation to identify a candidate’s areas of improvement and specific areas in which the candidate should focus further study.
 Candidates may not take the written exam until they have advanced from the Panel Presentation.
+Once advanced from the Panel Presentation, the candidate will take the written exam, which is administered virtually.
+Candidates must take the written exam within one year of their application acceptance.

 APR Resources